dymqf/ParamNet-for-Levitation/README.md

 - EMA-based evaluation/checkpoint stabilization
 - notebook-based demo inference and visualization

-## Main Results Reported In The Paper
+## Main Results Reported in the Paper

 According to the manuscript, ParamNet achieves: